obartra/3d/projects/chess/README.md

     <img alt="Black and white pitbull husky mix dog with a blue collar and tags sitting on a path covered in pink flower petals, with trees and greenery lining the path in the background on a sunny day." src="./images/Iroh.png" width="200" />
 </p>

-As a thank you for her tireless work, I wanted to create a 3D project that served both as practice for myself, as I'm learning 3D printing, and to honor her work.
+As a thank you for Casey's tireless work and her impact on Iroh, I wanted to make a 3D project that served both as practice for myself, as I'm learning 3D printing, and to honored her work.
 Knowing she collects unique chess sets, I decided to build her a custom chess set featuring dogs with disabilities.
 It was important that these were displayed with normalcy and focusing on the positive rather than any limiting aspects since that would more accurately capture her focus and her work.

 ## Chess Pieces